tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 		};
 	};

-The actual devices which were passed through may have some dependencies such as clocks which also need to be configured in guest for the main devices to work properly.
-In most cases they can be just copy pasted from the original host configuration with a few minor alterations.
-Which dependencies are required requires a bit of manual labor and depends on case to case.
-The main key is to go through the whole original device tree and list out device node names that are used by the passed through devices.
+The actual devices which were passed through may have some dependencies such as clocks which also need to be configured in the guest for the main devices to work properly.
+In most cases, they can be just copy pasted from the original host configuration with a few minor alterations.
+Required dependencies need a bit of manual labor and depend on case to case.

+The main key is to go through the whole original device tree and list out device node names that are used by the passed-through devices.
 This may require several passes as the dependencies may also contain some dependencies of their own.
-On top of the reuirements it is good also to check if the passed through devices are used by some other devies.
+On top of the requirements, it is good also to check if the passed-through devices are used by some other devices.

 Some devices may be used through a controller such as in our case **lsio_mu2** is used by the main system control unit **scu**.
-In this case the dependencies consist of several clock devices and their controller and also the imx8 system control unit **SCU** device with its internals.
+In this case, the dependencies consist of several clock devices and their controller and also the i.MX 8 system control unit **SCU** device with its internals.

-In this case the assisting devices can be added just before the start "**platform@c000000**" bus configuration section.
+In this case, the assisting devices can be added just before the start "**platform@c000000**" bus configuration section.

     /**
      * Several clocks and a regulator copied from original host config.